username12426/SSA_SST_DETECTION/README.md

   - The calibration code was intendet to be convertet to c code and run as an windows executable but there are still some flaws in the code and some improvements to be made.
     Its purpose was so I would be able to quickly recalibrate the camera and to make it easier if you wanted to try different cameras with different lenses.
+The calibration calculates how the camera distortes the image and two values needed to transform image coordinates to sky coordinates (horizontal).
+But you need to give it some inital data, like some manually identified stars.

   - Detection Code is the main if you want to call it that way.
 It combines most of the things I have done at my time on alomar, It is a prototype of what a running satellite detction on